ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/doc-pages/integrated-charts-time-series/index.md

 <grid-example title='Time Axis Configuration' name='time-axis-config' type='generated' options='{ "exampleHeight": 740, "enterprise": true, "modules": ["clientside", "menu", "charts"], "extras": ["momentjs"] }'></grid-example>

+## Time Axis Combination Chart

+A time axis can also be used in combination charts as shown in the following example.

+For more details on how to configure a combination chart, see the [Range Chart API example](/integrated-charts-api-range-chart/#combination-charts).

+<grid-example title='Time Axis Combination Chart' name='time-combination-chart' type='generated' options='{ "enterprise": true, "modules": ["clientside", "menu", "charts", "rowgrouping"], "exampleHeight": 790 }'></grid-example>

 ## Next Up

 Continue to the next section to learn about: [Save / Restore Charts](/integrated-charts-api-save-restore-charts/).